Versatile Npm-Free Web Stack

 }

 The pinned commit hashes provide full source-based supply chain integrity2.
-In the past, managing a dependencies.js file might have been inconvenient.
+In the past, hand-rolling a manifest like this might have been inconvenient.
 With AI coding, it's practical and explicit.

-The server.js (or server.ts) runs directly without bundling and shells out to esbuild to build the frontend while rebuilding automatically in --dev mode.
+The server.js runs directly without bundling and shells out to esbuild to build the frontend while rebuilding automatically in --dev mode.

 Runtimes.
 Aside from Node, this stack runs even more elegantly on Bun and Qn.
 Both come with integrated bundlers and run Hono without @hono/node-server.
-They also accept unbundled Typescript dependencies in node_modules, which lets you skip the build step during install and get end-to-end type checking.
+They also accept unbundled Typescript dependencies in node_modules, which lets you skip the build step during install and get end-to-end type checking across client and server.

 | Runtime | Bundler | HTTP | Binary size | Example |